ProfBlanc/PROG12583Fall2025/wk8/tues/tasks.md

     - birth year
     - favourite colour
 - save the data above to two seperate dictionaries
-- output the contacts of both users that share the same birth year
+- output the contacts of both users that share the same birth year.
+You need to state all contact names, as well as their common birth year value
 - output all the unique favourite colors between the two users